rowanbk/AdNausMath/README.md

 2. PiF is in the graveyard
 3. Passing the turn has a higher EV than continuing to flip
 4. Storm count is insufficient
+5. Floating mana with Ad Naus on the stack is not black

 Example 1.